 Make a donation in memory of a loved one who had a special connection with our organization.
 Perfect gift to commerorate the anniversary of their untimely departure.
 Also see our Lagacy Donation program under Donate.

 Ewald passed away peacefully at home on Tuesday, January 12, 2021 with several family members at his side, and others who had to say their goodbyes from a distance during his final days.
-He is now rejoined with his beloved bride and lifelong partner, Emma (2018).
 He will be lovingly and forever remembered by his children, their spouses, grandchildren and great-grandchildren.
 There are many people whom Ewald considered part of an informal, extended, global family and who will miss his good cheer and friendship.

 (nee Hӧlker) in her 91st year quietly slipped away on Monday, August 6, 2018 at the Dufferin Oaks Long Term Care Home in Shelburne, Ontario.
 Emma was born in the small town of Nottuln in Germany, the youngest of five children.
 She was predeceased by her parents, brothers and sisters, but will be greatly missed by her children and family all around the world.